YifanShenSZ/Fortran-Library/FortranLibrary/README.md

 2. Some python data types are immutable:
 * For example, built-in types such as: int, float, bool, string, tuple
 * Such argument value cannot be changed by passing reference
-* Mutable data types: numpy.ndarray
+* Example of mutable data types: numpy.ndarray
 3. Optional argument cannot be easily passed to fortran:
 * In fortran, function func with optional argument optarg can be called by func(optarg=x)
 * When interfaced to python, we can no longer selectively pass optarg to fortran